 save_metrics_view |

-Define a new metrics view: a model SQL plus measures, dimensions, optional time grain, parameters, and thresholds. |
+Define a new metrics view: a model SQL, plus measures, dimensions, an optional time grain, parameters, and thresholds. |

 list_metrics_views |

-Show every metrics view the agent can see. |
+Show every metrics view the agent has access to. |

 query_metrics |

 Pull numbers out of a metrics view.
-Pick measures, dimensions, filters, a time range, and a time grain.
-The tool generates the SQL behind the scenes and runs it. |
+Pick measures, dimensions, filters, a time range, and a grain.
+The SQL gets generated and run for you. |

 Tableau tools